anime-dl/anime-downloader/README.md

 If you have trouble installing, see extended installation instructions [here](https://github.com/vn-ki/anime-downloader/wiki/Installation).

 **IMP**:
 - For cloudflare scraping [cfscrape](https://github.com/Anorov/cloudflare-scrape) is used.
-It depends on `node-js`.
-So if you want to use cloudflare, make sure you have node installed.
+It depends on [`node-js`](https://nodejs.org/en/).
+So if you want to use cloudflare, make sure you have [node-js](https://nodejs.org/en/) installed.
 - You might have to use pip3 depending on your system
 - If you are using zsh, don't forget to escape `[` and `]` using `\`.